How to Improve Your Apple Watch Cardio Fitness Score (VO2 Max)

 The algorithm looks at the relationship between your heart rate and your walking/running speed.
 A person whose heart rate stays low at a brisk walking pace has higher cardio fitness than someone whose heart rate spikes at the same speed.

-Apple's method has been validated against laboratory testing and is generally accurate to within about 1-2 ml/kg/min for outdoor walking and running activities.
+Apple's method has been validated internally against laboratory testing.
+Apple's own white paper reports accuracy within about 1.2-1.4 ml/kg/min for outdoor walking and running activities, though independent peer-reviewed studies have found somewhat larger errors in practice.

 What's a Good Cardio Fitness Score?